 The Apostle Paul alluded to an aspect of the sacred law of marriage in Romans 7:2&3 in his exposition and illustration comparing the binding and unbinding of the old Jewish Law to that of marriage.
 The correlation of the binding of the natural law of marriage and the spiritual law of the soul, their unbinding, and violation, is revealed in his full discourse.

-Biblical marriage is completely hinged upon sexuality and is even undone by it as well.
+Biblical marriage is completely hinged upon sexuality and is even negatively affected by it as well.
 Again, it is all about “knowing.”
 All the divorces and disavows in the world can never undo a legitimate Biblical marriage.
 Yet, through the death of or a sexual illegitimate intimate knowing by one spouse can undo it decisively.

 The Apostle Paul knew this fact when he was writing in Romans 7:2&3 when referencing those two effects that will unbind a natural marriage, “death and adultery,” yet, in his illustration, THEY DO NOT INCUR THE SAME RESULT!